jensendarren/Coffee-Supply-Chain-Dapp/README.md

 * Web3.js v1.2.1
 * Truffle Assertions v0.9.2

+## IPFS Details

+IPFS was not used in this project.

 ## Supply Chain Contract Address on the Rinkeby Network

 The Supply Chain Contract Address on Rinkeby Network is: **0xB4a0131Bd169BAf980E39EcdaB9B77C23E1D2a5E** and can be viewed on the Rinkeby Etherscan website [here](https://rinkeby.etherscan.io/address/0xB4a0131Bd169BAf980E39EcdaB9B77C23E1D2a5E)